 - (1) Custom resource protocols.
 Each shared data structure (i.e., a resource) that can be used by several threads concurrently, requires a specific "evolution protocol", in order to enforce preservation of the structure's consistency.
-In contrast with coarse-grained case, where the protocol is fixed to be locking/unlocking, a fine-grained resource comes with its own notion of consistency and protocol. - (2) Interference and stability.
+In contrast to the coarse-grained case, where the protocol is fixed to be locking/unlocking, a fine-grained resource comes with its own notion of consistency and protocol. - (2) Interference and stability.
 Absent locking, local reasoning about a shared resource from a single thread's perspective should manifest the admissible changes that can be made by other threads that interfere with the current one.
-Every thread-local assertion about a fine-grained data structure's state should be stable, i.e., invariant under possible concurrent modifications of the resource. - (3) Work stealing.
-This common concurrent pattern appears in fine-grained programs due to relaxing the mutual exclusion policy; thus several threads can simultaneously operate with a single shared resource.
-The "stealing" happens when a thread is scheduled for a particular task involving the resource, but the task is then accomplished by another thread; however, the result of the work is nevertheless ascribed to the initially assigned thread.
+Every threadlocal assertion about a fine-grained data structure's state should be stable, i.e., invariant under possible concurrent modifications of the resource. - (3) Helping.
+This concurrent pattern appears in fine-grained programs due to relaxing the mutual exclusion policy; thus several threads can simultaneously operate with a single shared resource.
+The "helping" happens when a thread is scheduled for a task involving the resource, but the task is then accomplished by another thread; however, the result of the work, once the task is completed, is ascribed to the initially assigned thread.

-In addition, Hoare-style reasoning about coarse- or fine-grained concurrency requires a form of (4) auxiliary state to partially expose the internal threads' behavior and relate local program assertions to global invariants, accounting for specific threads' contributions into a resource [Jones 2010].
+In addition, Hoare-style reasoning about coarse- or fine-grained concurrency requires a form of (4) auxiliary state to partially expose the internal threads' behavior and relate local program assertions to global invariants, accounting for specific threads' contributions into a resource [27].

-These aspects, critical for Hoare-style verification of finegrained concurrent programs, have been recognized and formalized in one form or another in a series of recently published works by various authors [Feng et al. 2007; Vafeiadis and Parkinson 2007; Feng 2009; Dinsdale-Young et al. 2010; Jacobs and Piessens 2011; Turon et al. 2013; Svendsen and Birkedal 2014; da Rocha Pinto et al. 2014], providing logics of increasing expressivity and compositionality.
-In formal proofs of correctness of concurrent libraries, that are based upon these logical systems, the complexity is not due to the libraries' sizes in terms of lines of code, but predominantly due to the intricacy of the corresponding data structure invariant, and the presence of thread interference and work stealing.
+These aspects, critical for Hoare-style verification of finegrained concurrent programs, have been recognized and formalized in one form or another in a series of recently published works by various authors [11, 14-16, 23, 28, 37, 44, 51, 53, 55], providing logics of increasing expressivity and compositionality.
+In formal proofs of correctness of concurrent libraries, that are based upon these logical systems, the complexity is not due to the libraries' sizes in terms of lines of code, but predominantly due to the intricacy of the corresponding data structure invariant, and the presence of thread interference and helping.
 This fact, in contrast to proofs about sequential and coarse-grained concurrent programs, requires one to establish stability of every intermediate verification assertion.
-Needless to say, manual verification of fine-grained concurrent programs therefore becomes a challenging and error-prone task, as it's too easy for a human prover to forget about a piece of resource-specific invariant or to miss an assertion that is unstable under interference; thus the entire reasoning can be rendered unsound.
+Needless to say, manual verification of fine-grained concurrent programs therefore becomes a challenging and error-prone task, as it is too easy for a human prover to forget about a piece of resource-specific invariant or to miss an intermediate assertion that is unstable under interference; thus the entire reasoning can be rendered unsound.

-Since the process of structural program verification in a Hoare-style logic is largely mechanical, there have been a number of recent research projects that target mechanization and automation of the verification process by means of embedding it into a general-purpose proof assistant [Nanevski et al. 2008, 2010; Shao 2010; Chlipala 2011], or implementing a standalone verification tool [Leino and Müller 2009; Cohen et al. 2009; Jacobs et al. 2011].
+Since the process of structural program verification in a Hoarestyle logic is largely mechanical, there have been a number of recent research projects that target mechanization and automation of the verification process by means of embedding it into a general-purpose proof assistant [6, 39, 40, 48], or implementing a standalone verification tool [8, 24, 29].
 However, to the best of our knowledge, none of the existing tools has yet adopted the logical foundations necessary for compositional reasoning about all of the aspects (1)-(4) of fine-grained concurrency.
 This is the gap which we intend to fill in this work.

-In this paper, we present a framework for mechanized verification of fine-grained concurrent programs based on the recently proposed Fine-grained Concurrent Separation Logic (FCSL) by Nanevski et al. [2014].
-FCSL is a library and an embedded domain-specific language (DSL) in the dependently-typed language of Coq proof assistant [2014].
+In this paper, we present a framework for mechanized verification of fine-grained concurrent programs based on the recently proposed Fine-grained Concurrent Separation Logic (FCSL) by Nanevski et al. [37].
+FCSL is a library and an embedded domain-specific language (DSL) in the dependently-typed language of Coq Proof Assistant [10].
 Due to its logical foundations, FCSL, as a verification tool and methodology for fine-grained concurrency, is: